In this post, we will be looking at Conversion Optimisation & Landing Page Optimisation use cases.

 - Observe improvements if any, once significant stats have been collected

-- Keep the changes if Conversion rate has increased, revert if decreased.
+- Keep the changes if the Conversion rate has increased, revert if decreased.

-Below are some of the areas worth optimising:
+Below are some of the areas worth optimizing:

 - Page Load Time: Try and get as close to 2 seconds as possible.
 Highly unlikely to backfire in the form of a reduced conversion rate.

 - Page Length: Use the “Scroll Map” available with most tools.
-Example hypothesis could be that 95% of your visitors are not scrolling below 75%-pixel mark of a landing page.
-This makes the case for either reducing the length of the page, or removing the bottom section altogether.
+An example hypothesis could be that 95% of your visitors are not scrolling below the 75%-pixel mark of a landing page.
+This makes the case for either reducing the length of the page or removing the bottom section altogether.